 This week, I saw the ‘Downton Abbey’ movie at the cinema!
 I really enjoyed it!
 And this is coming from someone who’s only just got into the TV series recently.
-Thankfully Hugh Bonnerville said you don’t need to watch the TV series since you can go into this film without getting confused.
+Thankfully Hugh Bonneville said you don’t need to watch the TV series, since you can go into the film without getting confused.
 He was right! 🙂

 Like I said, I’ve only got into the series properly very recently due to the release of the new movie at the cinema.
 I was aware of it when it was on TV, but I never got into watching the series on its initial transmission, since…well, let’s be honest, ‘Downton Abbey’ isn’t the kind of TV series I’d usually go for.

-I mean it’s not exactly ‘Doctor Who’ is it? 😀 But saying that, I wouldn’t say no to watching period drama.
+I mean it’s not exactly ‘Doctor Who’, is it? 😀 But saying that, I wouldn’t say no to watching period drama.
 I like watching it from time to time.
 I’ve even reviewed period Drama productions on my blog.
-When my parents suggested going to see the new ‘Downton Abbey’ film at the cinema, I was up for it. 😀
+When my parents suggested we go and see the new ‘Downton Abbey’ film at the cinema, I was up for it. 😀

 Just for those of you who are unfamiliar with the series, ‘Downton Abbey’ focuses on the lives of the aristocratic Crawley family and their domestic servants.
 The series has gone through many phases from 1912 right into the First World War and up to the 1920s.
 It’s an invigorating approach to a series.

 The ‘Downton Abbey’ movie continues where the series left off and is set in the year 1927.
 In the film, the Crawley family receive a special official visit from the King and Queen of England.
 Rivalry ensues between the Downton Abbey staff and the Royal staff on who should be attending to the Royal Family.